vuestorefront/shopware-pwa/README.md

 - Bundle size verified with `webpack-bundle-analyzer`.
 - Size lower than 300 kB for JS loaded immediately.
-- Everything, that may exceed 300 KB must be lazy loaded.
+- Everything that may exceed 300 KB must be lazy-loaded.